awsdocs/aws-codecommit-user-guide/doc_source/how-to-mirror-repo-pushes.md

    You now have two Git repositories as the destination for your pushes, but your pushes go to *some\-URL*/MyDestinationRepo first\.
 If the push to that repository fails, your commits are not pushed to either repository\.
 **Tip**
-If the other repository requires credentials you want to enter manually, consider changing the order of the pushes so that you push to AWS CodeCommit first\.
+If the other repository requires credentials you want to enter manually, consider changing the order of the pushes so that you push to CodeCommit first\.
 Run git remote set\-url \-\-delete to delete the repository that is pushed to first, and then run git remote set\-url \-\-add to add it again so that it becomes the second push destination in the list\.
 For more options, see your Git documentation\.

 1. To verify you are now pushing to both remote repositories, use a text editor to create the following text file in your local repo: